jangroth/aws-certification-notes/devops-engineer-professional.md

       * Represents a web application
     * Type **Worker** environment
       * Act upon output created by another environment - pulls work from SQS queue
+        * Elastic Beanstalk is running a daemon process on each instance that reads from the queue
       * Ideal for long running workloads
       * Should only be loosely coupled to web server environments, eg. via *SQS*
       * Can also be invoked on a schedule (`cron.yml`)